alecthomas/gometalinter/README.md

   structcheck -> warning

 Flags:
   --help            Show help.
+  --fast            Only run fast linters.
-  --install    Attempt to install all known linters.
+  -i, --install     Attempt to install all known linters.
+  -u, --update      Pass -u to go tool when installing.
+  -D, --disable=LINTER
-  -D, --disable=LINTER  List of linters to disable.
+                    List of linters to disable.
   -d, --debug       Display messages for failed linters, etc.
+  -j, --concurrency=16
-  -j, --concurrency=16  Number of concurrent linters to run.
+                    Number of concurrent linters to run.
+  --exclude=REGEXP  Exclude messages matching this regular expression.
   --linter=NAME:COMMAND:PATTERN
                     Specify a linter.
   --message-overrides=LINTER:MESSAGE
                     Override message from linter. {message} will be expanded to the original message.
   --severity=LINTER:SEVERITY
                     Map of linter severities.

 Args:
   [<path>]  Directory to lint.